 Section 1: Authority.
 The membership of NOLSW, being the highest authority, shall make its wishes known and act through NJC meetings, referendums, and local unit meetings conducted in compliance with the general principles of NOLSW, the UAW Constitution, and these Bylaws.

 Section 2: Time and Place.
-Local units shall hold membership meetings monthly.
+Local units shall hold membership meetings at least quarterly and Executive Team meetings, which may include the membership, to conduct union business shall be held at least monthly.
 Notice of the date, time, and place shall be provided in advance to the membership.
-At the option of any local unit, the membership meeting requirement may be satisfied by monthly meetings of the entire unit, or of individual worksites, or a combination thereof.
-Nothing shall prevent a local unit or local worksite from calling special meetings at other than the regular times, or for meeting more often than monthly, as the situation requires.
+At the option of any local unit, the membership meeting requirement or the Executive Team meeting requirement may be satisfied by monthly meetings of the entire unit, or of individual worksites, or a combination thereof.
+Nothing shall prevent a local unit or local worksite from calling special meetings at other than the regular times, or for meeting more often, as the situation requires.

 NOLSW Bylaw Change 6- All Meetings